aws-samples/serverless-patterns/pipes-schema-validation-confluent/README.md

 1. Create a secret called `confluent-schema-registry-secret` for the Confluent Cloud Schema Registry endpoint and credentials in the AWS Region you want to set up the EventBridge pipe.

-   Make sure the plaintext secret fits the following format:
+   Make sure the plaintext secret matches the following format:

    ```json
    {